Tiyenti/iidx-con-hack/readme.md

 * It has so far been tested on a Windows 10 Home host with an Ubuntu virtual machine, using the workaround to play *beatoraja*.
 This appears to work alright.
-* **One potential issue:** One time during my initial hour or so of testing this, I had a problem where a key got stuck being held down.
-This however has so far only happened once.
-  At this time I am not sure if this was due to the controller itself, or something to do with my code (perhaps an input release event was not sent properly, or was dropped due to being recieved at the same time as another event, and I so far am only checking 1 byte of data at a time, potentially casuing problems).
+* **One potential issue:** One time during my initial hour or so of testing this, I had a problem where a key got stuck being held down; I assume this was due to the key release event being recieved at the same time as a different event, which resulted in my code dropping it since at the time I only checked 1 byte of the recieved data.
+Since then I have updated the protocol slightly so hopefully this isn't going to be a problem in the future but I will have to keep testing for now.
-* I will most likely be using this solution for my beatmania sessions for the forseeable future so if any issues become apparent I will definitely become aware of them lmao
+* This is likely how I'll be playing BMS and such with my controller for the near future so if any issues become apparent I will definitely become aware of them eventually lmao

 ## Implementation notes
 * The **server** is run on the Windows host, and recieves the inputs sent from the **client**, which runs on the guest VM.
 The server is hosted on localhost on port `44717`.
-* The virtual controller on the Windows side is created as a virtual DS4 controller;
+* The virtual controller on the Windows side is created as a virtual DualShock 4 controller;
   I chose this as I believe this means it's using DirectInput, which as far as I am aware is the only controller API that the official *beatmania IIDX INFINITAS* client supports.
 I have not actually tested this with *INFINITAS* yet however as I am too lazy to and don't want to spend the money on it right now.
-* There is no specific polling rate set, the client (that processes the inputs) will just send 1 (button) or 2 (turntable) bytes to the server whenever it detects an input.
-In theory, this should poll at the same rate the controller normally polls at.
+* There is no specific polling rate set, the client (that processes the inputs) will just send messages of 2 bytes each to the server whenever it detects an input.
+In theory, this should poll at roughly the same rate the controller normally polls at.
 My testing appeared to show at least 200Hz, probably closer to 220Hz, which I tested with a modified version of this code that instead created an XInput device and used [XInputTest](https://github.com/chrizonix/XInputTest) to determine the rate.
 * Raw turntable input is seemingly in the range of -127 to 127 on the guest side in my tests and is converted to a 0 to 254 range by the client before being sent to the server.
-This *might* cause problems as vgamepad represents analog inputs in a 0 to 255 range, but hopefully it's not too noticeable.
+This *might* cause problems as vgamepad's DS4 API represents analog inputs in a 0 to 255 range, but hopefully it's not too noticeable.
 * The buttons are bound to the following bindings in the HTML5 gamepad API, according to [gamepad-tester.com](https://gamepad-tester.com/):
   * IIDX: Gamepad API (DS4 Button)
   * Key 1: Button 0 (Cross)